-Dog Sledding on KvaløyaJoin us on a mini polar expedition across the snowy Arctic landscape just a half-hour drive from Tromsø on the island of Kvaløya.
+Dog Sledding in Winter WonderlandJoin us on a mini polar expedition across the snowy Arctic landscape in the valley of Breivikeidet near Tromsø.

 The Bucket List - Dogsledding, Ice Domes & ReindeerEnjoy dog sledding, magical ice domes and real-life reindeer on this all-in-one, ultimate bucket list tour of Tromsø.